pablolucero/spring5-jokes-app/README.md

-# spring5-jokes-app
+# Spring Boot Jokes App
-A Chuck Norris jokes app made with Spring 5
+This Spring Boot web application displays a random Chuck Norris joke on the index.